 \subsection{Time and Memory Consumption}

 \rev{On efficiency, we compare the throughput in Table \ref{tbl:throughput} and memory consumption in Table \ref{tbl:memory}.
-We find that decision trees have much higher throughput and smaller memory costs than NN-based methods.
-ARF is very bad since it detects drift in the background, which takes too much computation and memory.
+Decision trees have much higher throughput and lower memory costs than NN-based methods.
+ARF is very bad since it detects drifts in the background, which takes too much computation and memory.
 Therefore, we recommend to use DT or GBDT when time or memory constraints are tight. }

-\rev{When considering both effectiveness and efficiency, EWC, LwF and ARF can be excluded as suitable choices for the examined real-world stream datasets.
-EWC and LwF have marginal or no improvement on a naive NN approach while doubling the computational cost, which illustrates that simply applying incremental learning algorithms do not necessarily work well in open environment stream learning tasks.
-ARF incurs significantly higher computation time, ranging from 30 to 1000 times longer than other tree-based algorithms, without delivering a significant boost in effectiveness.
-Therefore, these methodologies are not well-suited to real-world relational streams.}
+\rev{When considering both effectiveness and efficiency, EWC, LwF and ARF can be excluded as suitable choices for these explored real-world data streams.
+EWC and LwF have marginal improvement on training a naive NN while doubling the computational costs, which illustrates that simply applying incremental learning algorithms does not necessarily work well in open environment learning tasks.
+ARF incurs significantly longer computation time, ranging from 30 to 1,000 times longer than other tree-based algorithms, without delivering a significant boost in accuracy.
+Therefore, these methods are not well-suited to real-world relational data streams.}